micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 The main targets of micro-ROS are mid-range 32-bits microcontroller families.
 Usually, the minimum requirements for running micro-ROS in an embedded platform are memory constrains.
 Since memory usage in micro-ROS is a complex matter we provide a [complete article](https://micro-ros.github.io/docs/concepts/memo_prof/) describing it and a tutorial on [how to tune the memory consuption](https://micro-ros.github.io/docs/tutorials/core/microxrcedds_rmw_configuration/) in the micro-ROS middleware.

-In general micro-ROS will need MCU that have tens of kilobytes of RAM memory and communication peripherals that enables the micro-ROS [client to agent communication](https://micro-ros.github.io//docs/overview/features/).
+In general micro-ROS will need MCUs that have tens of kilobytes of RAM memory and communication peripherals that enable the micro-ROS [Client to Agent communication](https://micro-ros.github.io//docs/overview/features/).

 The micro-ROS hardware support is divided in three categories:
 - reference micro-ROS board,